eshanks16/katacoda-scenarios-1/troubleshooting-services/step2.md

 `curl webserver`{{execute}}

-The curl cannot seem to find the application.
+The curl command cannot seem to find the application.
 You have identified the issue your co-workers have run into.
 Services referenced from a different namespace must pass additional suffixes that include the namespace and cluster name.

-You show them that running this command:
+You show them how it should be used by running this command:

 `curl webserver.prodapps.svc.cluster.local`{{execute}}